Skip to content

 What is Tenable Web App Scanning?

 Tenable WAS crawls running web applications through the front end, builds a site map of pages, links, and forms, then tests each one for vulnerabilities.
 It covers the OWASP Top 10, vulnerable third-party components, and API-specific flaws.
+According to the Verizon Data Breach Investigations Report, web application attacks remain one of the most common breach vectors, making regular dynamic testing a practical necessity.

 The Nessus engine underneath gets regular vulnerability check updates from Tenable’s research team.
 The cloud delivery means no infrastructure to manage — you point it at a URL and go.

 Where Tenable WAS gets interesting is the Attack Surface Management integration.
 Tenable ASM continuously discovers web applications and APIs across your digital footprint, including shadow IT properties that security teams may not be tracking.
 When ASM finds an unknown web app, WAS can scan it automatically.
+NIST SP 800-53 calls out the importance of maintaining an accurate asset inventory as a foundational security control, and this integration helps address that requirement.

 FeatureDetails